segment-boneyard/analytics-wordpress/readme.txt

 Analytics for WordPress is the easiest way to integrate analytics into your WordPress site.

 By installing Segment.io's WordPress plugin you can add any analytics service to your site without touching any code.

-Segment.io lets you send your analytics data to Google Analytics, Mixpanel, KISSmetrics, and more... without having to integrate with each and every one, saving you time.
+Segment.io lets you send your analytics data to Google Analytics, Mixpanel, KISSmetrics, Chartbeat, and more... without having to integrate with each and every one, saving you time.

 Once you're setup, you can swap and add new analytics services with the click of a button!

 == Installation ==